johanhelsing/noisy_bevy/README.md

     .add_plugins(NoisyShaderPlugin)
 ```

-And import it and use it in your shaders, with the same API as on the CPU-side:
+Then use it in your shaders:

 ```wgsl
 #import noisy_bevy::simplex_noise_2d